How to Stop “Fixing” Non-Existent Marketing Problems

 Marketing problems based on assumptions

-The two most important factors for churning out copy that sells are knowledge of audience, and knowledge of product.
-If you have a good grasp of both, then you need not worry about the opinions of outsiders.
+The two most important factors for churning out copy that sells are first, knowledge of audience and second, knowledge of product.
+If your copywriter(s) have a good grasp of both, then you need not worry about the opinions of outsiders.

 … which I have to assume is intentional.
 You simply don’t grow into a $10 billion company by forgetting to update your website… right?

-What marketing problem did you “solve” for a company only to find out you were spectacularly wrong?
-Let me know on Twitter @DevaneyMkedev.
+What marketing problem did you “solve” for a company only to later discover that you were spectacularly wrong?